bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^30^ Jesus answered, “This voice hasn’t come for my sake, but for your sakes. ^31^ Now is the judgement of this world.
 Now the prince of this world will be cast out. ^32^ And I, if I am lifted up from the earth, will draw all people to myself.” ^33^ But he said this, signifying by what kind of death he should die.

-^34^ The multitude answered him, “We have heard out of the law that the Christ remains forever.^*^ How do you say, ‘The Son of Man must be lifted up?’
+^34^ The multitude answered him, “We have heard out of the law that the Christ remains forever.^^ How do you say, ‘The Son of Man must be lifted up?’
 Who is this Son of Man?”
 ^[12:34 Isaiah 9:7; Daniel 2:44; See Isaiah 53:8]

 ^35^ Jesus therefore said to them, “Yet a little while the light is with you.
 Walk while you have the light, that darkness doesn’t overtake you.
 He who walks in the darkness doesn’t know where he is going. ^36^ While you have the light, believe in the light, that you may become children of light.”
 Jesus said these things, and he departed and hid himself from them. ^37^ But though he had done so many signs before them, yet they didn’t believe in him, ^38^ that the word of Isaiah the prophet might be fulfilled, which he spoke: “Lord, who has believed our report?
-To whom has the arm of the Lord been revealed?”^*^
+To whom has the arm of the Lord been revealed?”^^
 ^[12:38 Isaiah 53:1]

-^39^ For this cause they couldn’t believe, for Isaiah said again: ^40^ “He has blinded their eyes and he hardened their heart, lest they should see with their eyes, and perceive with their heart, and would turn, and I would heal them.”^*^
+^39^ For this cause they couldn’t believe, for Isaiah said again: ^40^ “He has blinded their eyes and he hardened their heart, lest they should see with their eyes, and perceive with their heart, and would turn, and I would heal them.”^^
 ^[12:40 Isaiah 6:10]

-^41^ Isaiah said these things when he saw his glory, and spoke of him. ^*^ ^42^ Nevertheless, even many of the rulers believed in him, but because of the Pharisees they didn’t confess it, so that they wouldn’t be put out of the synagogue, ^43^ for they loved men’s praise more than God’s praise.
+^41^ Isaiah said these things when he saw his glory, and spoke of him. ^^ ^42^ Nevertheless, even many of the rulers believed in him, but because of the Pharisees they didn’t confess it, so that they wouldn’t be put out of the synagogue, ^43^ for they loved men’s praise more than God’s praise.
 ^[12:41 Isaiah 6:1]

 ^44^ Jesus cried out and said, “Whoever believes in me, believes not in me, but in him who sent me. ^45^ He who sees me sees him who sent me. ^46^ I have come as a light into the world, that whoever believes in me may not remain in the darkness. ^47^ If anyone listens to my sayings and doesn’t believe, I don’t judge him.
 For I came not to judge the world, but to save the world. ^48^ He who rejects me, and doesn’t receive my sayings, has one who judges him.
 The word that I spoke will judge him in the last day. ^49^ For I spoke not from myself, but the Father who sent me gave me a commandment, what I should say and what I should speak. ^50^ I know that his commandment is eternal life.
 The things therefore which I speak, even as the Father has said to me, so I speak.”